andreffnascimento/cpd-traveling-salesperson/README.md

 # Execution
-This section explains how to run the project:
+This section explains how to run each version of the project:

 - **Shell** command
 ```
+cd <version_dir>
 ./tsp <cities_file> <max_value>
 ```